JanOppolzer/mfa-envoy/README.md

 </VirtualHost>
 ```

-It is also highly recommended to allow `web` user (the user defined in `config` file in the `TARGET_USER` variable, i.e. the one under which Číselník application is saved in `/home` directory) to reload and restart PHP-FPM.
+It is also highly recommended to allow `web` user (the user defined in `config` file in the `TARGET_USER` variable, i.e. the one under which MFA application is saved in `/home` directory) to reload and restart PHP-FPM.
 It helps with minimizing outage during deployment of a new version.
 Edit `/etc/sudoers.d/web` accordingly:

 ```
 web ALL=(ALL) NOPASSWD:/bin/systemctl reload php8.1-fpm,/bin/systemctl restart php8.1-fpm